Altered States

 Mindfulness, a form of meditation, involves present moment focus.
 This practice alters consciousness by sharpening perception.
 It enhances emotional regulation and mental clarity.

-Regular meditation practice can lead to a deeper understanding of the self.
+Regular mindfulness practice can lead to a deeper understanding of the self.
 It also allows for introspection and tranquility.
 The benefits extend across mental and emotional health.

 Hypnosis